Using a single dumbbell and unilateral exercises (single-sided exercises) to build strong ABS, while raising your heart rate to burn calories!

 Squeeze your abs to lift your neck and shoulder blades off the ground, pushing the dumbbell up towards your toes.

-Modification: Omit the leg lower and perform a dumbbell pull over with toe touch.
+Modification: Omit the leg lower and perform a dumbbell pullover with a toe touch.
 Option to perform with weights or as a bodyweight ab exercise.

 Targets: The deep transverse abdominis muscle, oblique muscles, legs, back and shoulders.